-South Coast Dizzy Clinic specialises in vestibular physiotherapy.
+South Coast Dizzy Clinic is dedicated in vestibular physiotherapy.
 Below is more information on the conditions we treat and what they are.

 BPPV – Benign Paroxysmal Positional Vertigo